 And this is why many, such as myself, have started using password managers on their iOS phones and tablets.

-If you use your iPhone to check your Facebook, Instagram, Twitter, Snapchat, and email (of course you do!), you’ll need a password manager so that all your passwords are secure.
+If you use your iPhone to check your Facebook, Instagram, Twitter, Snapchat, and email (of course you do!), you’ll need a password manager to ensure that all your passwords are secure.

 All that to say, while I recommend this first one, choosing any one of the below options will leave you satisfied.